GregoriusG13/Greg_Portofolio/README.md

 ---

+## 📌 Key Insights

+💎 Loyal Segment:
+- Represents only ~12% of total customers
+- But contributes ~58% of total revenue
+- These are the most valuable customers to retain and upsell

+👍 Regular Segment:
+- Largest in customer count (~40 million)
+- Generates ~36% of revenue
+- Has potential to be converted into "Loyal" through promotions and loyalty programs

+💤 Lost Segment:
+- Previously active but currently inactive customers
+- Opportunity for reactivation campaigns
+- Contributes 5% of revenue

+🌱 New Segment:
+- Recently acquired or low-activity customers
+- Currently contributes less than 1% of revenue
+- Needs nurturing to become more active

+---

 # [2.📊 Sales Performance Dashboard (Excel + Power BI) ](https://drive.google.com/drive/folders/1Ge4MCm3arTicQK0BQR6GeKtaVFo3zHZO?usp=sharing)

 This project visualizes sales performance across multiple regions for a national retail company.
 The dashboard is designed to support **strategic decision-making** by showcasing key sales metrics and trends through interactive visualizations.